Dhruv1401/SimpleQuizGen/README.md

 ## Time Taken

-The estimated time taken to complete this project: [Your estimated time].
+The time taken to complete this project: 4hr 37min

 ## Quote